Scaling intra-urban climate fluctuations: Discussion

-These results are consistent with the findings by La Porta et al. \cite{LaPorta2024}, who demonstrated that the probability distributions of total $CO_2$ and $PM$ (both emissions and concentrations) within different population ranges share a common shape (once normalized by each city’s total population).
-Thus, while their work reveals universal fluctuations in total $CO_2$ and $PM$ emissions at the city scale across different population sizes, our results extend their insight to the intra-urban level, uncovering universal behaviours driven by heterogeneous spatial structures within (and across) cities.
-In the context of intra-city variations, Shreevastava et al. \cite{Shreevastava2019a,Shreevastava2019b} investigated the patterns of remotely sensed land surface temperature in 78 cities and identified urban heat islets — i.e., clusters of high surface temperatures — characterized by fractal self-similarity and universal power-law size distributions.
-Thus, our results complement their findings by demonstrating that the entire variability of urban climate characteristics (defined across uniform spatial units, see Materials and Methods for details) and not just the statistics of clustered heat islets, exhibits universal scaling patterns.
-Here, we further demonstrate that local climate fluctuations are directly linked to urban structure, in particular to the characteristics of the street network.
+Our results are consistent with the findings by La Porta et al. \cite{LaPorta2024}, who demonstrated that the probability distributions of total $CO_2$ and $PM$ across different population ranges share a common shape, once normalized by each city’s total population.
+Thus, while their work reveals general fluctuations at the city scale, our results extend their insight to the intra-urban level, uncovering common behaviors driven by heterogeneous spatial structures, within and across cities.
+In the context of intra-city variations, Shreevastava et al. \cite{Shreevastava2019a,Shreevastava2019b} investigated the patterns of land surface temperature and identified urban heat islets — i.e., clusters of high surface temperatures — characterized by power-law size distributions.
+Our results complement their findings by demonstrating that the entire variability of urban climate characteristics — defined across uniform spatial units rather than heat islets — exhibits general scaling patterns.